yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth2-app2app-browserless.md

 ~~~
 {: #app2web-w-brokers title="App2Web with brokers" }

-Whenever the user's device does not have an app owning the User-Authenticating Authorization Server's urls as deep links, the flow requires the help of a browser.
+When the user's device does not have an app owning the User-Authenticating Authorization Server's urls as deep links, the flow requires the help of a browser.

 This is the case when the User-Authenticating Authorization Server offers no native app, or when such an app exists but is not installed on the end-user's device.